Updated: Aug 31, 2020

 Oh, that poor guy, still bumping and tripping his way through a dark garage, instead of buying a new light bulb.

 And her!
 Even though she likes to shop, she just put off buying those much-needed pants—again.

 Well, you might be right, if that was all, but these people also put off eating, at times, as well as urinating, and they end up without enough sleep too.

-Because whatever they are doing is more important than they are, more important than their needs.
+Because whatever they are doing is more important than they are, more important than their basic needs.

 Just today, I was out biking and felt cold.
 I had a jacket with me and told myself that I would stop at the next light and put it on.